 - Make recommendations regarding technical issues

-- Set up intranet and networks that link computers within the company
+- Set up an Intranet and networks that link computers within the company

 - Configure, implement and install complete computer systems

-- Work in a team that designs new software, hardware and systems
+- Work as part of a team that designs new software, hardware and systems

-Software systems engineers typically work in offices and computer laboratories.
-Most software systems engineers work at least 40 hours per week.
-However, due to typically working on projects they sometimes work in the evenings and on weekends in order to meet deadlines.
+Most systems software engineers work at least 40 hours per week.
+However, sometimes they work in the evenings and on weekends in order to meet project deadlines.